yashsinha1611/sfdocs_Build_AI/docs/Tracing/java/log_correlation.md

 2. Go to the **Application** tab.
 3. In the **Application** tab, navigate to your **Project** > **Application**.
 4. Click the **Application's Dashboard** icon.
-5. In the Dashboard window, go to the Logs section.
+5. In the **Dashboard** window, go to the Logs section.
 6. Select the logType as `elasticApmTraceLog`.
 7. You can view the logs in the dashboard.

 ### Kubernetes

- Follow the below steps to send the correlated logs data to SnappyFlow from the application running in the Kubernetes cluster.
+Follow the below steps to send the correlated logs to SnappyFlow from the application running in the Kubernetes cluster.

-#### **Helm chart deployment**
+#### **Helm chart deployment** Configuration

-##### Configuration

-1. To download the **sfKubeAgent image**, add the following configuration in the `values.yaml` file.
+1. Add the following configuration in the `values.yaml` file to download the **sfKubeAgent image**.

    ```yaml
    # values.yaml